SuveenE/presentation-control-glove/README.md

-# 🧤 Presentation Control Glove with Real-time Gesture Recognition with FPGA Acceleration
+# 🧤 Presentation Control Glove with IMU-based Real-time Gesture Recognition and FPGA Acceleration

 > A complete end-to-end system for real-time hand gesture recognition using dual IMU sensors, deployed on FPGA hardware for ultra-low latency inference.
 This includes code used in data collection, preprocessing, training on Google Colab and files needed to create IP block to run inference on FPGA.